rstacruz/uflux/README.md

 Another implementation for the Flux architecture for React apps that pushes minimalism far.

+* Store works with immutable objects
+* Unidirectional flow

+But also:

-* Reduced verbosity: no action constants, no action methods.
+* Reduced verbosity. no action constants, no action methods.
 To fire a method, just emit a signal from the disptacher.

-* Store works with immutable
-* Stor
+See [API.md](API.md) for full API documentation.

 ### Require